jinnyyang/Feedback-Innate-exp/README.md

 # Dissecting host-microbiome interaction effects on phytoplankton microbiome composition and diversity
 #### Authors: Jinny W. Yang and Vincent J. Denef

+---
 This is the repository for the manuscript "Dissecting host-microbiome interaction effects on phytoplankton microbiome composition and diversity" written by Jinny W. Yang and Vincent J. Denef

+---

+#### Information about this repository:

+ - Original fastq files:
-The raw data can be obtained from the Sequence Read Archive at NCBI under BioProject PRJNA941033.
+    - The raw data can be obtained from the Sequence Read Archive at NCBI under BioProject PRJNA941033.

-####Information about this repository:
-R scripts are in "R scripts.Rmd" and "Functions.R"

-The ASV table for the main experiment is "Final_table_dada2.tsv"

-The metadata for the main experiment is "MetaData.csv"

-The Taonomy data for the main experiment is "Taxonomy.csv"
+- Code files
+  - `R scripts.Rmd` includes all the data analysis :shipit:
+  - `Functions.R` has all the function written.
+- Directories/Directory Set up:
+  - "Final_table_dada2.tsv" is the raw ASV table.
+  - "MetaData.csv" includes the metada for data analysis.
+  - "Taxonomy.csv" includes the taxoonomy data for each ASV.

-The ASV table and metadata for the additional experiment are "AE_Final_table_data2.tsv" and "AE_MetaData.csv"
+  - "AE_Final_table_data2.tsv" and "AE_MetaData.csv" includesthe ASV table and metadata for the additional experiment.

+**Note**: This project is under the GNU general public License.